-One of the main advantages of operating through a partnership, rather than a company, relates to the peculiar tax treatment of partners.
-In a company, for instance, members are effectively taxed twice, once at the corporate level and again at the personal level.
-In a partnership, the flow-through provisions remove the first level of taxation, so that the general and limited partners are taxed only once.
-Because the BVI offers tax exemption for non-BVI limited partnerships, the partners are not taxed at all, while the limited partners enjoy the further advantage of their limited liability.
+One of the main advantages of operating through a BVI limited partnerships, rather than a company, relates to the peculiar tax treatment of partners.
+The BVI offers a tax exemption for non-BVI limited partners, the partners are not taxed at all.
+As limited partners, they enjoy the further advantage of their limited liability.

-Non-BVI, or International Limited Partnerships are also attractive vehicles for use as mutual funds or other arrangements traditionally housed in a corporate structure.
-There are no company law rules governing matters such as maintenance and return of capital, meetings, dividends and duties of directors and these rules can be established in the Articles of the Limited Partnership.
+Limited Partnerships are attractive vehicles for use as mutual funds or other arrangements traditionally housed in a corporate structure.
+There are no company law rules governing matters such as maintenance and return of capital, meetings, dividends, and duties of directors, and these rules can be established in the Articles of the Limited Partnership.

 If a limited partnership is used to be a mutual fund, the appropriate registrations under the Securities and Investment Business Act 2010 as amended (“SIBA”) will be required.
 Please refer to our discussion of Mutual Funds to learn what is involved in establishing a mutual fund.